keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 keptn.sh/app: "your-app-name"
 ```

-In this case the webhook does not generate an app,
-but it expects that the user will provide one.
-Additionally, it computes a version string,
+The webhook computes a version string,
 using a hash function that takes certain properties of the pod as parameters
 (e.g. the images of its containers).
 Next, it looks for an existing instance of a `Workload CRD`